vitamineart/tngstn/readme.md

 ## 2 Branches:

-### `dev` - for development.
+### `dev` - for development

 This branch is 'wired' to https://github.com/vitamineart/tngstn repo (it has only one default branch - `dev`).
-Changes from the repo are automatically being deployed to tngstn.netlify.app preview website.
+Changes from the repo are automatically being deployed to tngstn.netlify.app website for preview.

-### `main` - for production.
+### `main` - for production

 This branch is 'wired' to https://github.com/tungstenadvertising/tngstn (it has only one default branch - `main`) production website.
 ![Alt text](2_branches_workflow.png)

+### how to

+Set the preferred remote for the current (checked out) branch:
+`git branch --set-upstream-to <remote-name>/<branch-name>`

+Validate the branch is setup with the correct upstream remote:
+`git branch -vv`

 ## Based on Gulp with TailwindCSS Starter Kit